futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 ## End-to-end Test, Small VPC:

-For this test case, we boot one VM per one VPC.
+For this small VPC test case, we boot one VM per one VPC.
+Request Alcor at 30 concurrency, within each request is booting 10 VPC, and for each VPC attach one VM.

 ```
 {